 - Choose a stock trading platform.
 If you’re a beginner, our table below can help you choose.

 - Open your account.
 You’ll need to provide your personal details, government-issued ID and bank account information.

 - Fund your account.
 Before you can start trading, you’ll need to fund your account with a bank transfer.

 - Search for stocks.
 Use a stock screener to sort and filter stocks.

 - Submit your order.
-Once you’ve found a stock you’d like to buy, indicate how many you’d like to purchase and submit your order.
+Once you’ve found a security you’d like to buy, indicate how many you’d like to purchase and submit your order.

 - Monitor your investments.
 Log in to your brokerage account to track the performance of your portfolio.

 At the time of writing, there is no cannabis-related stock listed in Indian exchanges that you can invest in.
 However, there are a number of major cannabis stocks listed in the US, for example Tilray Inc. (TLRY), Aurora Cannabis Inc. (ACB), Canopy Growth Corporation (CGC), GW Pharmaceuticals plc (GWPH) and Cronos Group Inc. (CRON).
 If you’re interested in international cannabis stocks, you’ll need a brokerage account that offers access to global or over-the-counter stocks.

 ETFs contain a bundle of stocks, usually hundreds, and these often track an index of stocks.
 Though there is also no cannabis-related ETF listed in India, there are a handful of cannabis ETFs listed in the US.